How to Catch a Nutria with a Live Trap

 Sanitation

 Nutria will not want to visit land that has little vegetation.
 Remove excess weeds and plants from your property.
-Brush piles made of these excess weeds need to be relocated or destroyed, since nutria may use this for shelter.
+Brush piles of these excess weeds need to be relocated or destroyed since nutria may use this for shelter.
 If necessary, you may need to drain your land of excess water.

 Exclusion